Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate: Comparison of Reaction Rates

 Since the $(p,\gamma)$ reaction cross section is expected to be small, this reaction has not been measured directly.
-Similar to what was done for the $(p,\alpha)$ rate, an indirect constraint on the $(p,\gamma)$ reaction was obtained by Kim et al.~\cite{Kim_2022} using available experimental information on the nuclear properties of the compound nucleus $^{60}$Zn, combined with shell-model calculations to estimate the relevant partial widths.
+Similar to what was done for the $(p,\alpha)$ rate, an indirect constraint on the $(p,\gamma)$ reaction was obtained by Kim {\it{et al.}}~\cite{Kim_2022} using available experimental information on the nuclear properties of the compound nucleus $^{60}$Zn, combined with shell-model calculations to estimate the relevant partial widths.
 A Monte Carlo approach was then used to extract the thermonuclear reaction rate over the temperature range $T_9 = 0.1$–2.
 They found that the $(p,\gamma)$ rate is higher than the REACLIB rate over the entire temperature range.
 While the rate exceeds the REACLIB prediction by more than an order of magnitude at low temperatures, the difference decreases to less than a factor of 3 in the temperature range $T_9 = 0.3$–2.
 More recently, an experimental constraint on this reaction was obtained by O’Shea \textit{et al.}~\cite{Lotay}, who used the $^{59}$Cu$(d,n){}^{60}$Zn reaction to study proton-unbound resonant states in $^{60}$Zn.
 They identified 15 proton-unbound levels and employed shell-model calculations to estimate the $\gamma$ partial widths.
 The resulting reaction rate was found to be in good agreement with the REACLIB rate.
-The uncertainties in the $(p,\gamma)$ reaction rate obtained by Ref.~\cite{Lotay} were found to be $\sim$30\% due to the resonance energies, and a factor of $\sim$2–5 due to the uncertainties in individual resonance strengths; however, these were not provided in their work and were therefore not included in the present work.
+The uncertainties in the $(p,\gamma)$ reaction rate obtained by Ref.~\cite{Lotay} were found to be $\sim$30\% due to the resonance energies, and a factor of $\sim$2–5 due to the uncertainties in individual resonance strengths; we have used a factor of 5 uncertainty for their measurement.
 Fig.~\ref{fig:pg_rate_ratio} compares the reaction rates obtained using experimental constraints from Refs.~\cite{Kim_2022,Lotay} with those from the REACLIB and STARLIB reaction-rate libraries.
-In comparison to REACLIB, the STARLIB rate is approximately a factor of 2 larger.
+In comparison to REACLIB, the STARLIB rate is approximately a factor of two larger.

 Overall, despite remaining discrepancies in the $(p,\gamma)$ reaction rate, the various rate evaluations are consistent to within a factor of 2 for temperatures $T_9 \gtrsim 0.3$.
-Therefore, now that tighter constraints have been applied to the $(p,\alpha)$ rate, the Ni–Cu cycle can be relatively well constrained in the temperature range relevant for XRBs and the $\nu p$-process.
+However, now that tighter constraints have been placed on the $(p,\alpha)$ rate, efforts should focus on reducing the large uncertainties in the $(p,\gamma)$ reaction to better constrain the NiCu cycle over the temperature range relevant to XRBs and the $\nu p$-process.